kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 6/Question  46.md

 **What method can a Solutions Architect use to distribute traffic as requested?**

-- [x] Use Route 53 with a weighted routing policy and configure the respective weights
+- [x] :  Use Route 53 with a weighted routing policy and configure the respective weights

-- [ ] Use Route 53 with a simple routing policy
+- [ ] :  Use Route 53 with a simple routing policy

-- [ ] Use an Application Load Balancer to distribute traffic based on IP address
+- [ ] :  Use an Application Load Balancer to distribute traffic based on IP address

-- [ ] Use a Network Load Balancer to distribute traffic based on Instance ID
+- [ ] :  Use a Network Load Balancer to distribute traffic based on Instance ID

-*
+*----

+- #aws_cloud #aws #application_load_balancer #network_load_balancer #premises_web_servers
 - hasExplain:: [[explanation_Question  46.md]]